Microsoft employee disrupts Satya Nadella’s keynote with ‘Free Palestine’ protest

 "Microsoft employee Joe Lopez, who has spent the past four years working as a firmware engineer on the company’s Azure hardware systems team, was one of the protesters who interrupted Nadella."

-Highlighting Lopez's specific role and tenure ('firmware engineer on the company’s Azure hardware systems team' for 'four years') lends credibility and insider perspective to his protest and subsequent statements, making his claims seem more authoritative.
+Highlighting Joe Lopez's specific role and tenure ('firmware engineer on the company’s Azure hardware systems team' for 'four years') lends credibility and insider authority to his claims and actions, rather than just stating he's an employee.

 institutional authority